 This can be done by signing up, as a company, for a corporate race or offering to subsidize the cost of gym memberships.
 You could even get a little creative and hold meetings on outdoor walks instead of at conference tables whenever necessary.
 Or think about replacing the chocolate with healthy snacks, like fruit and veggies.
 Staying healthy can go a long way to keeping everyone in your call center happier.

+A fun and relaxed work environment can do wonders for agent engagement.
 Host events for your office once every month or two.
 Maybe this means a quick happy hour after work or maybe it means hosting a full-blown event on less of a regular basis.
-Events give call center employees something to look forward to and help break up the day-to-day schedule.
+Events give call center agents something to look forward to and help break up the day-to-day schedule.
 This makes time fly and puts a smile on everyone’s faces.